owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 </div>

 From the above diagram, the multi-storefront example can be reimplemented with the Two Step View pattern.
+The process is in two steps.
+The first step is to transform the product data into a logical presentation.
+The second step is to convert this logical presentation into different HTML.

 Note that in the implementation, a gem called [cells][17] is used to help define logical presentation.
 The cells gem is very helpful in this respect although it was originally designed for other purposes.

-As a first step, we transform the product data into a logical presentation.
-For all stores, we display name, description, price and reviews of a product:
+For the logical presentation, we define it to display name, description, price and reviews of a product for every store:

 {% highlight erb %}
 <!-- app/views/products/_product.html.erb -->